vinsonchuong/whiteboard/README.md

 * First, install [node.js](http://nodejs.org) (this project was developed using the unstable v0.5.8 Windows binary).
 * Start the server by running `node server.js [PORT]`.
 If not specified, `PORT` defaults to `8080`.
+Remember to open the port in your firewall if you're looking to accept outside connections.
 * In Chrome (there is a pending issue in Firefox and IE), visit `http://server:port` (eg. `http://localhost:8080`).

 ## Interface Notes
+* History starts from the first action taken.
 * The Line, Rectangle, and Image tools can be snapped (as in Photoshop) by holding `Shift`.
 Try it out!
 * In preview mode, the Rectangle and Image tools can only be resized to the bottom-right.
 * Actions in preview mode are not shown in history nor are they shown to other users.
 In other words, when sizing a Rectangle, other users will only see the final result.
-* Please specify a name other than "Server".
+* Please specify unique names other than "Server".
 I'm still deciding how/if I will reserve names.

 ## Issues
 * To allow the canvas to be updated simultaneously by multiple users, pen strokes are